Health & Safety

 COVID-19 Vaccine and Booster Requirement

-Please Note: Incoming freshmen and transfer students should submit their COVID-19 vaccine documentation with the remainder of the their health forms by June 30, 2022.
+Please Note: Incoming freshmen and transfer students should submit their COVID-19 vaccine documentation with the remainder of the their health forms.

 Masking Requirement Modified, Effective February 18, 2022

 Effective, February 18, 2022, Marist modified its masking policy to be mask optional.
 We encourage a “mask friendly” approach, whereby those who wish to wear a mask respect those who do not, and those who do not wish to wear a mask respect those who do.
 As a campus community, we ask that everyone demonstrate empathy and understanding toward each other as we continue to navigate the COVID-19 pandemic together.
 Those who would like to obtain a supply of either surgical or KN-95 masks may do so by emailing PPE.email@example.com.
 Masking requirements are subject to change and dependent on the status of the COVID-19 outbreak on campus, and in the surrounding community.